graduateclimateconference/gcc2022/DEIJ.md

 ---
 layout: page
-title: Justice, Equity, Diversity, and Inclusion
+title: Diversity, Equity, Inclusion, and Justice
-subtitle: JEDI at the Graduate Climate Conference
+subtitle: DEIJ at the Graduate Climate Conference
 ---

 > This page is being updated.